Find Affordable College Courses

 Ithaca, NY

-Our analysis found Cornell University to be the best value school for agricultural economics and business students who want to pursue a master’s degree in the Middle Atlantic Region .
+Our 2023 rankings named Cornell University the best value school in the Middle Atlantic Region for agricultural economics and business students working on their master’s degree.
 Cornell is a fairly large private not-for-profit school located in the city of Ithaca.

 Cornell graduate students pay an average of $30,006 in tuition and fees each year.

-Cornell not only placed well in our value ranking, but it is also #2 on our Best Agricultural Economics Master’s Degree Schools in the Middle Atlantic Region list.
+Cornell also took the #2 spot in our Best Agricultural Economics Master’s Degree Schools in the Middle Atlantic Region rankings.

-Out-of-state tuition fees for graduate students at Rutgers New Brunswick are $33,215 per year.
+The average tuition and fees for an out-of-state graduate students at Rutgers New Brunswick are $33,215 a year.

 Best Agricultural Economics & Business Colleges by State